jwcarr/flatlanders/README.md

 ### Geometrical measure of triangle dissimilarity

 The code for computing a geometrical measure of dissimilarity between triangles is contained in ```geometrical_distance.py```.
 When this module is run, it automatically computes distance matrices for all 15 combinations of the four geometrical features and stores them in a list called ```all_combination_matrices```.
-The last item in that list, ```all_combination_matrices[14]```, is the combination of all four features (i.e., Type 15).
+The last item in that list, ```all_combination_matrices[14]```, is the combination of all four features (i.e., Type 15, thus index 14).
 To plot the Experiment 1 results for structure using the combination of all four features, you can simply pass that matrix to the ```structure``` module, which overrides the use of the human dissimilarity ratings:

 ```python
 import geometrical_distance